 We are good financial managers.
 Manipulating numbers is necessary to run a successful small business.
 We keep records, file reports, and follow all the business laws.
 This can be tedious and time-consuming, but for one who is self-employed as a service professional, it is necessary.
 There are technicians who are employed by universities and music stores, but most field technicians are self-employed.

 And thus we need to be self-motivated.
-We learn to set goals for ourselves and our businesses, as well as goals for our continued training and skill development.
+We learn to set goals for ourselves and our business, as well as goals for our continued training and skill development.
 We have to be self-starters.
 Nobody is going to tell us to get up and go to work.
 Those lacking personal motivation will not get far.

 Most piano owners are woefully misinformed about what they can expect from their instruments.
 It benefits both owner and instrument, as well as making your job more pleasant, if you can teach understanding and respect for the limits of a piano.
 Share your fascination with the instrument.
 People usually are interested.